janbrekke/CLI-PokeDex/README.md

 * unicurses
 * argparse
 ```
-This project uses UniCurses (yes i know it's old) to make is X-Platform.
+This project uses UniCurses (yes i know it's old) to make it visually fancy for windows users.
 Due to this the DLL file needs to follow the project file.
 I think you could also place it into your interpreter folder.

 **Windows:**
+Should work fine, but some has reported issues with "panels".
+DLL should be placed in the interpreter folder..

-(ex: C:\user\<username>\appdata\local\programs\python\<python version>\)
+Ex: C:\user\<username>\appdata\local\programs\python\<python version>\)

 **Linux:**

-(ex: /usr/bin/python)

-Think you can run "***whereis python3.6***" (change 3.6 to what ever version you have) too to find it.
-Don't arrest me if I'm wrong here..

-NOT 100% sure about this :P
+Won't work due to Unicurse, It's said to be cross platform, but feel free to try.

 ### Installing